-Our gross margin for the three months ended September 30, 2009 increased compared to the corresponding period in the prior fiscal year primarily as a result of higher margins from our Transportation Systems contract revenues, as discussed further below.
-On a fiscal year-to-date basis, the slight decline in our gross margin in the current fiscal year, as compared to the same period in the prior fiscal year, was primarily the result of a higher mix of contract revenues, which represented approximately 48% of our total net sales and contract revenues thus far in the current fiscal year as compared to approximately 41% in the same period in the prior fiscal year.
+Our gross margin for the three months ended December 31, 2009 increased slightly compared to the corresponding period in the prior fiscal year primarily as a result of higher overall margins from our net sales during this period and, to a lesser extent, due to a slight improvement in our Transportation Systems margins, as discussed further below.
+On a fiscal year-to-date basis, the slight decline in our gross margin in the current fiscal year, as compared to the same period in the prior fiscal year, was primarily the result of a higher mix of contract revenues, which represented approximately 47% of our total net sales and contract revenues thus far in the current fiscal year as compared to approximately 42% in the same period in the prior fiscal year.
 Generally, contract revenues carry lower margins than our net sales.

-The slight increase in gross profit as a percent of net sales for the three months ended September 30, 2009 as compared to the corresponding period in the prior year was a result of higher margins in Roadway Sensors during the current quarter, primarily driven by our customer mix.
-The overall decrease in gross profit as a percent of net sales for the six months ended September 30, 2009 as compared to the corresponding period in the prior year was primarily a result of decreased gross profit in Vehicle Sensors, which was driven by lower overhead absorption due to the decline in sales in the current fiscal year, as well as an increase in certain estimates for additional excess and obsolete inventory provisions.
+The increase in gross profit as a percent of net sales for the three months ended December 31, 2009 as compared to the corresponding period in the prior year was primarily a result of higher margins in Roadway Sensors during the current quarter, driven largely by our customer mix.
+The overall slight decrease in gross profit as a percent of net sales for the nine months ended December 31, 2009 as compared to the corresponding period in the prior year was primarily a result of decreased overall gross profit during the current fiscal year in Vehicle Sensors, which was largely driven by lower overhead absorption due to the decline in sales in the current fiscal year, as well as an increase in certain estimates for additional excess and obsolete inventory provisions.
 Gross profit as a percentage of net sales can fluctuate in any specific quarter or year based on, among other factors, customer and product mix, competitive pricing requirements, product warranty costs and provisions for excess and obsolete inventories, as well as possible shifts of engineering resources from development activities to sustaining activities, which we record as cost of goods sold.

 We recognize contract revenues and related gross profit using percentage of completion contract accounting, and the underlying mix of contract activity affects the related gross profit recognized in any given period.
-The increase in gross profit as a percent of contract revenues for the three months ended September 30, 2009 compared to the corresponding period in the prior year was primarily due to a contract mix weighted more toward higher margin contracts in the current quarter, which contained a significantly lower proportion of sub-consulting revenues.
-In subsequent quarters of fiscal 2010, we expect similarly lower levels of sub-consulting content as a percentage of our total contract revenues, as compared to recent prior fiscal quarters; however, due to the variability and timing of our contracts, it has become increasingly difficult to accurately predict sub-consulting content in future periods.
+The slight increase in gross profit as a percent of contract revenues for both the three and nine months ended December 31, 2009 compared to the corresponding periods in the prior year was primarily due to a contract mix weighted more toward higher margin contracts in the current fiscal year.
+Our higher margin contracts often contain a comparatively lower proportion of sub-consulting revenues.
+For the remainder of fiscal 2010, we expect an overall lower level of sub-consulting content as a percentage of our total contract revenues, as compared to the prior year; however, due to the variability and timing of our contracts, it has become increasingly difficult to accurately predict the sub-consulting content in our Transportation Systems contracts in future periods.

 Selling, General and Administrative Expense.
-The following tables present selling, general and administrative expense for the three and six months ended September 30, 2009 and 2008:
+The following tables present selling, general and administrative expense for the three and nine months ended December 31, 2009 and 2008: